 Please bring an internet-connected/web-browsing-capable laptop, tablet, phone, or other portable general computing device to class for use in interactive polling.
-It is my hope is that all students will be able to do so without incurring any additional expense; if you don't already have such a device you can bring to class, please let me know so we can discuss how I can otherwise accommodate your polling participation in class.
+It is my hope is that all students will be able to do so without incurring any additional expense or buying anything new; if you don't already have such a device you can bring to class, please let me know and we can discuss it.
 (Note that an iClicker or other similar proprietary clicker device will not work for this course.)